 In 2004 a $5 million renovation project of Pearson included improved lab space and ventilation, building code upgrades, enhanced plumbing and sprinkler systems, as well as the creation of new wet lab facilities in the basement, and first and third floors of Pearson Hall.

 The department houses first-rate instruments and facilities for modern chemical research.
-Department Instrumentation includes two multinuclear NMR spectrometers (Bruker Avance 300 and Avance III 500), a JEOL scanning electron microscope with EDS capabilities, two FTIR's, Thermo LTQ LCMS Shimadzu GC-MS and Bruker MALDI-TOF mass spectrometers, AA, ICP-OES, UV-Vis and fluorescence spectrometers, several scanning probe microscopes (STM, AFM), a wide variety of pulsed and CW laser systems for analytical and physical measurement, a variety of potentiostats for electrochemistry, and UHV surface analysis equipment (Auger, HREELS).
+Department Instrumentation includes two multinuclear NMR spectrometers (Bruker Avance 300 and Avance III 500), a Bruker single crystal x-ray diffraction instrument, a Bruker EPR spectrometer, Thermo LTQ LCMS Shimadzu GC-MS and Bruker MALDI-TOF mass spectrometers, AA, ICP-OES, several FTIRs, UV-Vis and fluorescence spectrometers, several scanning probe microscopes (STM, AFM), a wide variety of pulsed and CW laser systems for analytical and physical measurement, a variety of potentiostats for electrochemistry, and UHV surface analysis equipment (Auger, HREELS).
 The department also maintains a variety of HPLC's, capillary GC's, as well as a walk-in cold room, an in-house stockroom, professionally staffed electronics and machine shops, and a student machine shop.
 Additional instrumentation, such as three NMR spectrometers (400 MHz, 500 MHz and soon a 600 MHz), are available at the nearby Tufts Medical School, and a variety of instruments for the preparation and characterization of materials are available on campus at the Engineering School.

 Tufts University Academic Computing Services provides and supports a variety of computing services to faculty and students.
 Additional computing resources are available on a variety of workstations available within the department.
 The Tufts high speed 1-GHz Ethernet system provides networking to computers and workstations located throughout the department as well as access through a high speed T1 fiberoptic and vBNS connections to the Internet.